 any location with tables and chairs.

-papers, pens, colourful markers, rulers.
+papers, pens, colourful markers, and rulers.

 to prepare the participants for the employment process, by increasing self-awareness regarding their skills, self-expression, and motivation.

-start by giving a brief introduction about curriculums, their composition and importance in the job market;
+start by giving a brief introduction about curriculums, their composition, and importance in the job market;

-with the materials provided, the participants should then proceed to create an imaginary CV; this should consist of a combination of their real experiences, abilities and hobbies, with their desires and plans for the future (one should not see the difference between what is real or not);
+with the materials provided, the participants should then proceed to create an imaginary CV; this should consist of a combination of their real experiences, abilities, and hobbies, with their desires and plans for the future (one should not see the difference between what is real or not);

 in the end, the participants should describe their CVs to the group, explaining which are their current skills/experiences and which are the desired ones, and why; sharing their dreams for the future out loud will make them feel more real, increasing their motivation in order to achieve them.

-after all participants have shared their imaginary CVs with each other, the facilitator can have a closing reflection with the group to make them reflect on the practical applications of the activity, as well as measure its impact.
+after the participants have shared their imaginary CVs with each other, the facilitator can have a closing reflection with the group to make them reflect on the practical applications of the activity, as well as measure its impact.
 Some examples are: